fga-eps-mds/2019.2-FoodCare/docs/produto/doc-visao.md

 ## Notificações <a name="5.6"></a>

-Usuários cadastrados estarão aptos a receber notificações de acordo com a sua necessidade de uso.
+Usuários não cadastrados estarão aptos a receber notificações de acordo com a sua necessidade de uso.

 # Outros requisitos do produto <a name="6"></a>